 Restart sendmail by running "service sendmail restart".

 3. If all else fails, you may want to use 3rd party mail server to send an email from your PHP application.
-PHPmailer is a good SMTP mailer which you can use to send email via a 3rd party mail server.
+PHPmailer is a good SMTP mailer that you can use to send email via a 3rd party mail server.

 cPanel makes use of the /etc/localdomains and /etc/remotedomains files to decide whether it should manage mail locally or do a DNS lookup and deliver mail externally.